Noosa Trail Network

 - Trail 2: The Camphor Road car park is temporarily closed.
 The nearest alternative parking is the Cooran Active Riders Grounds.

-- Trail 4 and 8: Sections of Trail 4 and 8 will be closed at various times from July 2019 while plantation timber is being harvested.
+- Trail 4: Sections of Trail 4 will be closed at various times while plantation timber is being harvested.
 Signs will be displayed onsite.
 Further updates will be provided.

 For more information, contact council's customer service centre.